Waybill vs Bill of Lading: Understanding the Difference

 On the other hand, waybills include much of the same information as a BOL but without the power of a contract.

-A waybill is a document typically issued by the transporter of the goods and is sometimes called a “straight bill of lading” or a “consignment bill of lading.”
+waybill is a document typically issued by the transporter of the goods and is sometimes called a “straight bill of lading” or a “consignment bill of lading.”
 It shows basic details like the names and addresses of the sender and receiver.
-In addition, waybills include registration and identification numbers, as well as a description of the freight goods.
+In addition, waybills include registration and identification numbers, as well as a description of the freight goods

 Importance Of Waybills